iliapopov17/BI-Workshop-Projects/Project_08/README.md

 ### CMV status
 Figure 3 demonstrated that the s3 and s7 CD8 samples belonged to a CMV positive donor.
 In addition, samples from donors without CMV were found to contain sequences capable of recognising CMV in their CDR3 repertoire.
 Analysis of the HLA allele histogram on Figure 4 revealed a group of samples with the B*07 HLA allele, indicating that they belonged to a single donor confirmed as CMV+.

-_Table 1.
-Metadata Summary for TCR β-Chain Repertoire Samples.
-Asterisks indicate potential donor mismatches for  CD4 samples, necessitating a swap of CMV statuses due to  the inability to conclusively match CD4 and CD8 cells from  the same donor._

 |Sample|Donor|Subset|Phenotype|CMV|
 |------|-----|------|---------|---|
 |s3    |D1   |CD8   |memory   |+  |